dafny-lang/rfcs/0005-ordered-quantification.md

 phase, rewriting quantification of many kinds to explicit `foreach` loop AST nodes, which can then be translated to target languages constructs in later phases.

+Note that quantifier variable domain collections do not necessarily have to be materialized as values!
+In the expression `seq pair <- myMap.Items :: pair.1`, for example, a separate set value holding the contents of `myMap.Items` does not have to be built at runtime.
+Only an enumerator or target-language loop of some kind to enumerate over these values is necessary.

 # Implementation plan

 This RFC proposes a lot of functionality, which can be delivered in multiple smaller phases:

+1. Quantifier variable domains and ranges.
+   1. Adds the new syntax but rewrites it immediately after parsing.
-1. Sequence comprehensions for a single quantified variable with a sequence source, only usable in ghost code.
+2. Sequence comprehensions for a single quantified variable with a sequence source, only usable in ghost code.
    1. Depends on at least minimal support for ordered quantification.
    2. Ensures verification is effective before moving on to other derived features.
-2. Compiling sequence comprehensions.
+3. Compiling sequence comprehensions.
-3. Other source collection types (`set`, `multiset`, etc.)
+4. Other source collection types (`set`, `multiset`, etc.)
-4. Declaring quantifier variables using pattern matching.
 5. Multiple quantifier variables.
 6. `foreach` loops.
 7. etc.